COSMOS-UALR/TopicStreamsTools/README.md

 Use the same data but retrain the modal.
 This is useful if you are an advanced user making changes to the model settings such as minimumProbability.

 1. (Optional) **start_date**
 While the model is trained on the entire corpus for performance, you may want to focus on a specific period when creating your topic distribution matrix.
 This will only select objects that start from this data in your specified id field.
+Example value: '2020-02-01'.

 1. (Optional) **end_date**
 Same as above for the end date.
+Example value: '2020-03-01'.

 1. **minimumProbability**
 Topics with a probability lower than this threshold will be filtered out.